Ouphix/synchro-psychotherapies/steps2.md

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/plots/NoConflict-ConflictSSI-small.jpg)

-TODO histogram synchrony scores

-However, we can see that the synchrony score are not so much different that from the INCANT study.
+However, we can see that the synchrony score are not so much different from the ones in Incant study.
 Although, it was expected theorically (matematically) to fluctuate between 0 and 1, the maximum of it is around 0.2-0.3 depending on the videos.
 When we did the log scores before computing however, that didn't change the relevance of the signal.

 Thanks to that, we were able to compare the mean motion history between the two conditions.